 Below, we’ll explore three reasons to give parenthood a second thought, and three reasons to keep on starting families.

 It’s irresponsible to bring children into a world with an uncertain future.

-The world is in bad shape.
+We’re living in uncertain times.
+But even before the coronavirus pandemic, the world was already in bad shape.
 Global warming threatens food security and economic prosperity, and fuels conflict.
-At present, war is widespread, from the Chad Basin to the Mediterranean to the Arabian Peninsula.
-Political, gender, and economic inequality pervade every society.
-With no answers to these quagmires readily available, or even the promise of breathable air, how can we justify introducing more humans into our collective calamity?
+At present, war is widespread, though most nations are now coming together to fight against a common enemy.
+Political, gender, racial and economic inequality pervade every society.
+With no answers to these quagmires or pandemics readily available, or even the promise of breathable air, how can we justify introducing more humans into our collective calamity, especially during a pandemic?

 Life is plenty fulfilling without children.